 - The apportionment of the valuations is incorrect.

-- Lands which should be included in one valuation have been valued separately.
+- Lands that should be included in one valuation have been valued separately.

-- Lands which should be valued separately have been included in one valuation.
+- Lands that should be valued separately have been included in one valuation.

 - The person named in the notice of valuation, assessment notice or other document is not liable to be so named.

-- Area, dimensions or description of the land are not correct.
+- The area, dimensions or description of the land are not correct.